 How the Adult Literacy Scheme can help you with reading

-Your local ETB can help you with reading, writing and maths
+Your local Education and Training Board (ETB) can help you with reading, writing and maths

 Being an adult who has trouble reading and writing can be a huge challenge.
 If you want to make things easier (or you know somebody else who does) there are programmes that can help.

-Who are is the scheme for?
+Who is the scheme for?

-How to apply for an adult literacy scheme
+How to apply for an Adult Literacy Scheme

 You can sign up for an adult literacy service at your nearest ETB and in some local community centres.
 The person in charge of adult literacy at each ETB is the Adult Literacy Officer (ALO).
 You can contact them and start a course at any time of the year.
 You can find your nearest ETB at this link.

-How does does it work?
+How does it work?

 After you contact the ETB, the person in charge will call you in for a meeting.
-They’ll ask you about your needs - there are no right or wrong answers here.
-After talking to you, they’ll arrange a tutor for you to meet.
+They will ask you about your needs - there are no right or wrong answers here.
+After talking to you, they will arrange a tutor for you to meet.